stavnstrup/abok/introduction/09-levels-types.md

 Within NATO’s EA Policy architecture is described in terms of levels as well as types.[6]
 The three levels are:

-a.
-Enterprise[7]
+1. Enterprise[7]

-b.
-Capability[8]
+2. Capability[8]

-c.
-Project[9]
+3. Project[9]

 The four types of architectures described in the policy are:

-a.
-Business Architecture,
+1. Business Architecture,

-b.
-Information Architecture,
+2. Information Architecture,

-c.
-Application Architecture, and
+3. Application Architecture, and

-d.
-Technology Architecture.
+4. Technology Architecture.

 NATO architectures are dynamic in nature and are updated regularly to reflect changes in requirements and technology.